Koo Sze-yiu

-Koo Sze-yiu (古思堯; born 1949), also known by his nickname "Long Beard" (長鬚), is a Hong Kong activist, known for being jailed for 12 times over his protests.
-A former Maoist, Koo became anti-communist after the 1989 Tiananmen Square massacre.
+Koo Sze-yiu (古思堯; born 1945/1946), also known by his nickname "Long Beard" (長鬚), is a Hong Kong activist, known for being jailed for 12 times over his protests.
+A former Maoist, Koo became anti-communist after the 1989 Tiananmen Square protests and massacre.

 Early life

 Koo worked as an apprentice in a Macanese shipyard when young.
-He claimed to be a Maoist in his early years, joining the leftists to storm the Macau Government office, then a Portuguese colony, and clashed with the police in 12-3 incident in 1966.
-He was a core member of Macao Federation of Trade Unions, but fled to Hong Kong after what he described as "betrayal" by colleagues.
-Koo turned against the Chinese Communist Party after 1989 Tiananmen Square Crackdown on student activists demanding democracy in China, and urged for ending the one-party dictatorship.
+He claimed to have been a Maoist in his early years, joining the leftists to storm the Macau Government office, then a Portuguese colony, and clashed with the police in the 12-3 incident in 1966.
+He was a core member of the Macao Federation of Trade Unions, but fled to Hong Kong after what he described as "betrayal" by colleagues.
+Koo turned against the Chinese Communist Party after the 1989 Tiananmen Square Crackdown on student activists demanding democracy in China, and urged for ending the one-party dictatorship.

 Activism

 After 1989, Koo became committed to Hong Kong's social movements, showing up in different protests, including 1 July marches, and continued after the handover of Hong Kong in 1997.
 Koo was always seen to protest with Leung Kwok-hung, an ex-MP and also a left-wing activist, and best known for carrying a handmade coffin to protests to show his disapproval of Beijing.

 As part of the Baodiao movement, he landed on the Senkaku Islands, or Diaoyutai Islands, on 15 August 2012.
 During a televised press conference in Hong Kong two days later, Koo swore at a man behind him, telling him to "move over, diu nei lo mo" (企開啲啦，屌你老母), which surprised audiences and became a local meme.

-Koo revealed having diagnosed with end-stage colorectal cancer before the march on 1 July 2020.
+Koo revealed having been diagnosed with end-stage colorectal cancer before the march on 1 July 2020.
 Koo said he disagreed with violent clashes and Hong Kong independence movement, but admitted only radical acts could be effective as both Chinese and Hong Kong Governments no longer tolerate peaceful protests.
 Koo also called on youngsters not to give up even though jailed for marches and assemblies, saying the authorities should take the blame.